Crystalite: A Lightweight Transformer for Efficient Crystal Modeling: Introduction

 \section{Introduction}

 The discovery of novel, synthesizable, and diverse crystalline materials with targeted properties remains a central goal of materials science \citep{Merchant2023}.
-Yet the search space of possible compositions and structures is combinatorially vast, while only a small fraction of candidates is thermodynamically stable.
+The search space of possible compositions and structures is combinatorially vast, while only a small fraction of candidates is thermodynamically stable.
 Traditional computational approaches can explore this space systematically \citep{Pickard_2011,Oganov2006}.
-However, even with large high-throughput infrastructures \citep{jainCommentaryMaterialsProject2013,curtarolo2012aflow,kirklin2015oqmd}, candidate evaluation still typically relies on density functional theory (DFT) \citep{kohnsham, jones2015dft}, whose conventional Kohn–Sham implementations remain computationally expensive have cubic scaling with the number of electrons or basis functions \citep{goedecker1999linear}.
+However, even with large high-throughput infrastructures \citep{jainCommentaryMaterialsProject2013,curtarolo2012aflow,kirklin2015oqmd}, candidate evaluation still typically relies on density functional theory (DFT) \citep{kohnsham, jones2015dft}, which can be computationally expensive \citep{goedecker1999linear}.

 Deep generative models offer a promising alternative by learning to propose candidate materials directly from data \citep{xieCrystalDiffusionVariational,zeniGenerativeModelInorganic2025}.
 In crystal generation, however, the geometric and symmetry structure of the problem has driven much of the literature toward equivariant graph neural networks (GNNs) and other specialized architectures \citep{luoCrystalFlowFlowbasedGenerative2025,jiaoCrystalStructurePrediction2024,zeniGenerativeModelInorganic2025,millerFlowMMGeneratingMaterials2024}.
-While highly effective, these approaches can be architecturally complex and computationally demanding, motivating the search for simpler backbones that still capture enough crystal geometry to remain competitive \citep{yangScalableDiffusionMaterials2024}.
-This raises a natural question: can a lightweight transformer recover enough geometric structure to compete without explicit equivariant message passing?
+While highly effective, these approaches can be architecturally complex and computationally demanding, motivating the search for simpler approaches that still capture enough crystal geometry to remain competitive \citep{yangScalableDiffusionMaterials2024}.
+This raises the question: can a lightweight Transformer recover enough geometric structure to compete without explicit equivariant message passing?